 Running Facebook Ads for your hotel also gives you the chance to send highly targeted messages to specific audiences.
 A ski resort, for example, could use different ad campaigns for families than they would for a honeymooning couple.
 This allows you to sell your resort more effectively to every audience member who views your ad, increasing the number of bookings you’ll see as a result.

 Throughout all of this, you can use Facebook Ads to create offers and discount codes, enticing first-time visitors to convert and book a stay with you.

-Create campaigns for the “travel” behavior, including those who are looking for family vacations or those who are business travelers, or frequent travelers.
+- Create campaigns for the “travel” behaviour, including those who are looking for family vacations or those who are business travelers, or frequent travelers.